dabio/dabio/index.md

 layout: page
 ---

-<p>Hi, I'm Danilo Braband.</p>
+Hi, I'm Danilo Braband.
+I'm a developer at [parku](http://parku.ch).

-<p>I generally work with Go, Ruby, Objective-C, Git and Mac.</p>
+I spend the past two years working with an ecommerce agency to improve their online shops.
+Outside my day job I've explored and learned a few programming languages and continue to practice those.
+I generally work with Go, Ruby, Objective-C, Git and Mac.

-<p>On a more personal note, I love cycling (I usually ride with the Berlin Racing Team), and swimming.
-If you'd like to discuss something or need ay advice, please shoot me an email.
-I'm pretty friendly.</p>
+On a more personal note, I love cycling (I usually ride with the [Berlin Racing Team](http://www.berlinracingteam.de), and swimming.
+If you'd like to discuss something or need any advice, please shoot me an email.
+I'm pretty friendly.

 {% comment %}